 To create a new workflow step, go to Setup and select Workflow Steps from the Project Settings section.
 Then, click on New.

 Workflow steps can be added, but they cannot be removed.
-Only workflow steps with higher hierarchical order can be added to project with existing workflow steps.
+Only workflow steps with higher hierarchical order can be added to a project with existing workflow steps.
 For example, if you accidentally create a project with the Revision step, you can later add the Client Review step, but you won’t be able to add the Translation step.

 Assigning Jobs in Workflow Steps

 Assigning TMs in Workflow Steps

-When you assign a job to a Linguist or Vendor in the first workflow step, you can manually notify them by email (by going to the project, selecting the job, and clicking on Tools then Email... ) or you can tick Notify linguists when importing the job to that project.
+When you assign a job to a Linguist or Vendor in the first workflow step, you can manually notify them by email (by going to the project, selecting the job, and clicking on Tools then Email... ) or you can tick Notify Linguists when importing the job to that project during setup.

-If a job has not been completed in the preceding workflow step, the indicator of segments confirmed will be red and if you hover your mouse over it, a warning message will appear ("Preceding workflow step not completed").
-You can tell by the segment status in Memsource editor whether a segment was confirmed or remained not confirmed in the preceding workflow step.
+If a job has not been completed in the preceding workflow step, the indicator that shows confirmed segments will be red.
+If you hover your mouse over it, a warning message will appear, stating "Preceding workflow step not completed".
+You can tell by the segment status in Memsource Editor whether a segment was confirmed or has remained unconfirmed in the preceding workflow step.

-However, the reviser can ignore the warning and go ahead with the revision.
-In this case, it is crucial to work only with segments confirmed by the translator.
-If the reviser changes a segment Not Confirmed in the preceding workflow (Translation), changes by the translator will not be propagated to the Revision step afterward.
-To ensure the reviser will work only on segments Confirmed in the preceding step, he/she can select (under File - Preferences) to jump to the "Next segment confirmed in the preceding workflow step" after confirming a segment.
+Even in this case, however, the reviser can ignore the warning and go ahead with the Revision.
+If you decide to do this, it is crucial to work only with segments confirmed by the translator.
+If the reviser changes a segment that has not been confirmed in the preceding workflow step (in this case, Translation), changes by the translator will not be propagated to the Revision step afterward.
+To ensure that the reviser will work only on segments confirmed in the preceding step, he or she can go to Tools and selecting Preferences in the Editor.
+Select "Next segment confirmed in the preceding workflow step.